ivangrozni/smf-taskmanager/delegator/readme.txt

 **** SMF forum
    Download latest stable version from github (https://github.com/ivangrozni/smf-taskmanager).
    Create .zip file of delegator map and upload then install it to your SMF forum.

+   You should also copy super_edit.gif picture into your img/buttons folder of your SMF forum.
 *** License
    This program is free software; you may redistribute it and/or modify it under the terms of the provided license as published by Simple Machines LLC.